-Track your spending: Thanks to the simple-to-use Wise app, you can track your spending as you travel and see what you spent each day.
+Track your spending: Thanks to the simple Wise app, you can track spending as you travel and see what you spent each day.
 The Wise app automatically categorises the spending for you, so you can see how much you spent on coffees, eating out, tickets, and more.

 Safe and secure banking service: If you lose your Wise travel money card while travelling, you can use the Wise app to freeze your account and block the card.
 The app is password protected, too.